 Here are some tips for growing gladiolus (also called gladiolas or just glads) in pots.

-When to Plant Gladiolus
+When to Plant

 How to Pot Glads

 - Use good potting soil.
-Glads like fast-draining soil so their roots don't sit in water, so be sure to choose high-quality, loamy soil.
-Also, if your potting soil doesn't include slow-release fertilizer, add one before you plant.
+Glads like fast-draining soil so their roots don't sit in water, so be sure to choose high-quality, loamy potting soil.
+Also, if your potting soil doesn't include slow-release fertilizer, add this before you plant.
 Use an organic, all-purpose fertilizer and mix it into the soil once it is in the pot.
 Be sure to follow application directions, particularly for conventional fertilizers, as you don't want to over-fertilize.

-How to Care for Glads
+Caring for Glads

 How to Overwinter Corms

-Ensure that the corms are completely dry before storing them in mesh bags, open paper bags or boxes for the winter.
+Ensure that the corms are completely dry before storing them in mesh bags, open paper bags, or boxes for the winter.
 Store them in a dry, well-ventilated, cool area that doesn't freeze.
 According to the North American Gladiolus Council:

 A well-ventilated root cellar is ideal but any room with good air circulation in the average home basement will suffice, if temperatures can be kept between 38 - 58 degrees.
 The lower temperature is best.